 However, 2018 is different.
 The first half of the year alone saw $2.5 trillion in tech mergers, setting a pace to make it the biggest year for major corporate deals ever.
-Moreover, according to Deloitte’s annual study of M&A activity, technology acquisition became the number one driver of acquisitions in 2018, ahead of expanding customer bases in existing markets, or adding to products or services for the year.
+However, in 2018, as per Deloitte’s annual study of M&A activity, technology acquisitions topped the list of acquisitions.
+Along with, adding new products and services as well as increasing customer base in existing markets.

 Here is a list of the 13 most surprising tech mergers that stole the headlines in 2018:

-IT mainstay IBM acquired Red Hat for around $34 billion, making it the biggest business deal involving an open source company yet.
+IT mainstay IBM acquired Red Hat for around $34 billion which made this deal the biggest in the market where an open source company was involved.

-Red Hat is poised to be the first Linux (and open source) company to break the billion-dollar-per-quarter ceiling, especially now with its acquisition by IBM.
+Red Hat is known to be the first Linux company to break the billion-dollar-per-quarter record, especially now post its acquisition by IBM.

 SAP acquired Qualtrics

-German enterprise software giant SAP agreed to acquire Utah-based tech unicorn Qualtrics for $8 billion in November, just as the customer survey SaaS platform was preparing for an IPO.
+SAP acquired Qualtrics for $8 billion in November, right when Utah-based tech unicorn was preparing for an IPO.

 Twilio acquired Sendgrid

-SendGrid was founded by three developers who were seeking a better way for other developers and businesses to send email.
+SendGrid was founded by developers with the aim of improving ways for developers to send emails.

-Twilio hopes to integrate SendGrid with their own cloud communications platform to create an all-in-one platform for business growth.
+With this acquisition, Twilio aims to integrate SendGrid with its own cloud communications platform for creating an all-in-one platform for business expansion.

 Oracle acquired SD-WAN specialist Talari Networks

 Oracle announced on 15 November that it had agreed to acquire SD-WAN specialist vendor Talari Networks.
-The Silicon Valley-based company focuses on Software-Defined Wide Area Network (SD-WAN), a modern way of connecting enterprise networks.
+This association has led the company to focus on Software-Defined Wide Area Network (SD-WAN) which said to be a modern way of connecting enterprise networks.